 Minor in Heterodox Economics in the Study of Capitalism

-Starting in Fall 2025 the Department of Economics at The University of Tulsa will offer a concentration of courses that comprise the new Minor in Heterodox Economics in the Study of Capitalism (also referred to as the “Het minor”).
-Open to all majors throughout the University, the Het Minor endeavors to provide the basic building blocks for providing the basic foundation for a proper introduction to the heterodoxy.
-This minor is a curated program, meaning it includes specific courses and content.
-These courses are:
+The Department of Economics at The University of Tulsa will offer a concentration of courses that comprise the new Minor in Heterodox Economics in the Study of Capitalism.
+Open to all majors throughout the University, the Minor endeavors to provide the basic building blocks for providing the foundation for an introduction to the heterodoxy.

 ECON 1013 – Economics of Social Issues

-This course provides students with an introduction to the nature of Heterodox Economics by providing historical context and the first conceptual building blocks.
+This course provides students with an introduction to the nature of Heterodox Economics by providing historical context of social issues that affect people’s daily lives.
 Students are exposed to economic phenomena, emphasizing their social aspects and recognizing economics as a transformative social science.
-The course examines orthodox and heterodox economic approaches, as well as the history of economic thought, as a framework to understand and address current social issues.
+In this course students explore the relation between capitalism and social issues (inequality, poverty, insecurity, climate crisis, etc).
+The course examines both orthodox and heterodox economic approaches to critically understand and address them.

 ECON 4053 – History of Economic Theories